 Progress Brings Results

-Do not engage in more than 60 minutes of cardio at a time.
+Do not engage in more than 60 minutes of exercise at a time.

 It’s better to do two 45-minutes sessions spread over the day rather than 1 long 90-minute walk.

-Long cardio sessions tax the body and can create injuries, cramps, etc.
+Long sessions tax the body and can create injuries, cramps, etc.

 Working out and exercise to lose weight is very different from training like an athlete.